flamedfury/2021-flamedfury.com/src/links.md

 permalink:  "{{ page.filePathStem }}.html"
 ---

 I love surfing the web, these are some of my favourite links.
-You can also head over to my [Button Wall](buttonwall.html) to check out a selection of friends that I've made along the way in rebuilding this homepage.
+You can also head over to my [Button Wall](buttonwall.html) to check out a selection of fun hopmepages that I've come across along the way while rebuilding this homepage.

 ## cool sites
 collection of websites that i find useful for my various interests.